nwupkc/Divvy/Divvy.md

 It seems like the usage for day of the week vary for different quarters.

-We add the same feature engineered variables to our test set.
+We add the same additional features to our test set.

 ```r